-The place can have a hidden feel about it as it’s not obviously accessible – although it is widely mentioned in guidebooks and there is a flow of tourists coming through.
+It has a tranquil and hidden feel about it as it’s not obviously accessible – although it is widely mentioned in guidebooks and there is always a flow of visitors coming through.

-Opposite the church there is the smaller Begijnhof chapel where Catholics and Beguines attended in secret up until 1795.
-The chapel is open daily at 0900 (1300 on Monday).
+On the opposite side there is the smaller Begijnhof chapel (Begijnhofkapel, built in 1671) where Catholics and Beguines attended in secret up until 1795.
 Inside there are panels which tell the story of the Miracle of Amsterdam.

 The picturesque courtyard contains a garden area surrounded by traditional houses built from the 16th century onwards.
-The Wooden House (het Houten Huis) at number 34 is the oldest house in Amsterdam dating from 1420.
-There are also a number of religious themed gable stones (gevelstenen), plaques and statues throughout the court.
+The Wooden House (het Houten Huis) at number 34 is the oldest wooden house in Amsterdam dating from 1528.
+It was restored in 1956-57.

-The Begijnhof is located near Spui and can be accessed from 2 sides.
-The south entrance is an arched door on the Spui.
-Alternatively you can arrive through a door from the Gedempte Beginensloot side street (eastern side reached either walking up from from Spui or coming from Kalverstraat onto Begijnensteeg).
+The Begijnhof is located near Spui square in the centre of Amsterdam.
+The entrance is on the Gedempte Beginensloot side street (on the eastern side reached either walking up from from Spui or coming from Kalverstraat onto Begijnensteeg)

 Please bear in mind that silence is requested.
-The Begijnhof is private property and tour groups are not officially permitted – although you will find some groups passing through.
+The Begijnhof is private property and large tour groups (more than 12 people) are not officially permitted.
+Some of the walkways are gated off and are for residents only.

 Begijnhof, Begijnhof 30, 1012 WT Amsterdam